Golf Tutorials

 By Spencer Lanoue

 Hosting a successful golf tournament fundraiser is more than just booking a course and sending out invitations.
-When done right, it's a powerful way to raise significant funds and build community around your cause.
+When done right, it's a powerful way to raise significant funds and build a community around your cause.
 This guide will walk you through the entire process, providing a step-by-step game plan to take your charity event from a good idea to an unforgettable success.

 Getting Started: Your Game Plan for Success

 The best tournaments are built on a solid foundation.
 Before you pick up the phone to call a single golf course, it’s important to establish clear objectives, gather a dedicated team, and create a realistic budget.
 This initial planning phase sets the stage for every decision you’ll make.
+For a comprehensive guide on successful event planning, refer to our article on how to plan a golf tournament.

 Define Your "Why": Setting Clear Fundraising Goals